 5. Re: Zero

 One of the many tropes in Re: Zero is that Subaru Natsuki, a socially awkward shut-in/otaku from Earth, suddenly finds himself whisked away to another world after buying dinner.
 After being jumped and saved by Satella – an anxious woman looking for her insignia stolen by thieves – Subaru offers his help selflessly without asking for anything in return.
-Still, upon finding it, they end up being brutally murdered.
+Still, upon finding it, they end up losing their lives brutally.
 Subaru wakes up with a jolt, and his eyes show him the same scene from earlier in the day where he was saved by Satella.
 His mind starts racing, “What is going on?”

 Subaru and Youji both have a lot in common.
 These amazing characters are shut-ins.
 They love anime/manga, etc. Still, Subaru soon finds that he can change his world for the better while Youji is stuck with red tape.